hortonworks/cloudbreak/docs/index.md

 | ZOOKEEPER	  | ZOOKEEPER_CLIENT, ZOOKEEPER_SERVER                                      |

+_Note: You can run Apache Spark on a cluster provisioned with Cloudbreak by using the `multi-node-hdfs-yarn` blueprint, and use Spark in [yarn-mode](https://spark.apache.org/docs/latest/running-on-yarn.html)._

 We provide a list of default Hadoop cluster Blueprints for your convenience, however you can always build and use your own Blueprint.

 1. Simple single node - Apache Ambari blueprint